The 13 best construction 3D printers in 2019

 Benefits of house 3D printing

-- Scalable: construction 3D printing reduces certain building costs.
-For example, the cost for 1 square meter of wall using traditional construction methods is approximately $75, whereas with the Apis Cor house 3D printer it is only $27.
+Construction 3D printing reduces certain building costs.
+For example, the cost for 1 square meter of a wall using traditional construction methods is approximately $75, whereas with the Apis Cor house 3D printer it is only $27.

 Limits of 3D printing houses

-- Partially-built houses: house 3D printers only build house frames.
-The 3D printing process is usually paused to manually settle plumbing, wiring and rebars.
+House 3D printers only build house frames.
+The 3D printing process is usually paused to manually settle plumbing, wiring, and rebars.

 Another downside that has been noted over the years is that house 3D printing can potentially harm local economies, especially in poverty-stricken regions or cities with high unemployment rates.
 Indeed, since construction 3D printers reduce the need for manual labor, they create much less employment for local workers.